decentraland-scenes/Awesome-Repository/README.md

 | [L2 Utils](https://github.com/decentraland/decentraland-l2-utils)         | Several functions to allow you to easily carry out operations with MANA in a Layer 2 Ethereum network, with significantly reduced gas fees and transaction delays.                                                                                                                                  |
 | [Scene Object Model (SOM)](https://github.com/rdixon22/som-dcl)           | A Scene Object Model (SOM) file lists all of the GLTF or GLB models to load into a Decentraland scene.
 This module contains a SceneObject data structure used to define the models and their positioning in the world, and a ModelLoader class that handles the loading and positioning at runtime. |
 | [Noise Utils](https://github.com/decentraland/decentraland-noise-utils)   | Tools for generating semi-random noise based on the Perlin and Simplex algorithms.
 These generate random sequences of values similar to the kind of randomness seen in nature.                                                                                                                      |

+> Note: To update these libraries from versions older than February 9th 2021, see the [migration guide](https://github.com/decentraland-scenes/Awesome-Repository/blob/master/lib-migration-guide.md)

 <!--
 crypto library